 Job & salary outlook for nurses in Maryland

 Due to the shortage of nurses, these healthcare professionals are in high demand.
-The Bureau of Labor and Statistics estimates the profession will grow by about 9% between 2020-2030.
-The annual mean wage is $81,590.
+The Bureau of Labor and Statistics estimates the profession will grow 9% between 2020 and 2030.
+The annual average wage for RNs is $82,750.

 We can also help you check out salary estimates to help determine if Maryland is the right state for you.